 Are you an expert?
 Apply to contribute here.

 The sock knitted upper of the Balenciaga Speed Trainer works magic in fitting as it wraps around the feet securely.
 It also comes relaxed to put on and off as the feet slip on effortlessly.
-The high fashion sneaker comes in medium width and available in many sizes for men and women.

 An iconic silhouette like the Balenciaga Speed Trainer will always stamp its class and elegance the first moment you see it.
 The same impression is what the Balenciaga Speed Trainer leaves its awestruck fans that are quickly hooked by its knit sock effect on the upper that extends all the way above the ankle.

 The Italian made design is a trendsetter as it ushered the immense popularity of sock-like models in the world of high fashion that other brands based in the world’s fashion capitals also followed suit and released similar sneaker designs.
 The concept of the speed trainer is aimed at those who want a no-fuss sneaker with premium materials and details to keep.

 The Balenciaga Speed Trainer wasn’t an instant hit as loyal fans of the world’s top footwear manufacturers aren’t convinced of the brand’s reputation to churn out some quality kicks.
 But a right mix of marketing, some fashion editorials in print and online magazines, and high fashion buzz helped it rise as the most wanted sneaker in the world helped place the Balenciaga brand into the pedestal by creating a need to don the precious pair.
 Its steep price did not deter style-conscious sneaker lovers to cop the shoe when it finally dropped with several retailers jacking up prices when the design got sold out.